krystofair/orange-canvas-core/README.rst

 On this branch I merge my changes without delay,
 Most of it will be or was already *"Pull Requested"* at `biolab repo <https://github.com/biolab/orange-canvas-core>`_ repository.

+On this branch 'setup.py' file is modified to be not confused about author so links point to this fork and me as author of this modified version like GPLv3 license requires.